Palliative Care Methods for Controlling Pain

 Third, most pain problems can be controlled by using the World Health Organization's

 Step 1.
 Start with a nonsteroidal anti-inflammatory drug (NSAID).
-Examples of NSAIDs include
+Examples of NSAIDs

-prescribe.
+provider may prescribe.
 An alternative to NSAIDs for step 1 pain is acetaminophen.

-opiate.
+stronger opiate.
 Examples of strong opioids include morphine and fentanyl.

 Understanding opioid drugs